openlabelsinitiative/OLI/README.md

 ### Projects
 One big part of tagging is the correct association with projects.
 Certain tags (i.e. oli.deployer_project) link to projects.
 To avoid collisions and other issues, a clean project registry is necessary.
 The most complete project repository to date is the [OSS-directory](https://github.com/opensource-observer/oss-directory/tree/main).
 Project names have to be from here.

+### Categories
+For the sake of standardization, we also defined a valueset for categories that have to be used for the oli.usage_category tag.
+The full list (with hierachy mapping) can be found [here](https://github.com/openlabelsinitiative/OLI/blob/main/valuesets/category_definitions.yml).

 ### Chains
 A clean linking to chains is also required.
 The most commonly used chain naming standard is [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md).
 A full registry for EVM-based chains can be found [here](https://github.com/ethereum-lists/chains).